Rob Refsnyder Player Props: Red Sox vs. Blue Jays

 Rob Refsnyder At The Plate

-- Refsnyder has five doubles, a triple, a home run and 20 walks while hitting .256.
+- Refsnyder is hitting .264 with six doubles, a triple, a home run and 21 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.